 What others do you know of?

 We’ve only listed 10 weeds that you can eat.
+There are countless books about edible plants and other self-sufficiency guides.
 What others do you know of?
 Comment below to share your wealth of knowledge.